hoprnet/docs-rpch-net/versioned_docs/version-Beta/tutorial-basics/Cryptography.md

 IVM = IV1 || Creq
 ```

-* Then it encrypts the message M to produce a ciphertext C and authentication tag T.
+* Then it encrypts the message M to produce a ciphertext C and authentication tag T. The request identifier Z  is used as AAD.

 ```
-(R, T) = ENCKM(IVM , M)
+(R, T) = ENCKM(IVM , M, Z)
 ```

 * Finally, the RPCh client formats the final request message Req which is then delivered to the HOPR Entry node.